 Data produced by the U.S. Census American Community Survey estimated the commute times for cars, trucks, and vans in each of the Urbanized Areas between 2005 and 2015 as summarized in Exhibit 13.
 The general trend was a rise in commute times from 2005 through 2009, then trending down to 2005 levels or lower by 2015.
 In 2009, when the economy was in recession, the shorter commute times were likely due to fewer drivers on the road during commute hours.
 The area with the longest average commute time was the San Francisco-Oakland, California area, with fewer than 55 percent of commutes taking less than 30 minutes.
-Overall, in comparison to other areas, the San Diego Urbanized Area has a larger share of commute times under 30 minutes, at about 65 percent in 2015-meaning that San Diego has shorter commute times than its those comparison areas.
+Overall, in comparison to other areas, the San Diego Urbanized Area has a larger share of commute times under 30 minutes, at about 65 percent in 2015-meaning that San Diego's commute times were among the lowest.